hanselrd/bubble-warrior-adventures/README.md

 [![Gitter](https://badges.gitter.im/bubble-warrior-adventures/Lobby.svg)](https://gitter.im/bubble-warrior-adventures/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Synopsis
+This project was created for our Software Engineering course.
+We were tasked with creating a **PowerPoint** presentation detailing what our project was about, how the work would be split up and a guideline to follow.
+With the freedom given to us to choose our programming language and project we settled on using *C++* with a sprinkle of *Lua* for simple scripting and a role-playing game.
+We are still working out the story.

 ## Motivation
 Hmm, we didn't know you needed any motivation to create a game, but here goes!
 Video games have always been a passion of ours.
 They're natural stress relievers